 My role at the Ubuntu Village

 As Executive Director, I verify projects and visit programs to make sure they’re aligned with Ubuntu Village’s mission and can resolve the issues that we hold dear.
-I also keep in contact with donors and have networking opportunities at galas, fundraisers, etc. Being the executive director can be hectic because there is always something going on.
+I also keep in contact with donors and have networking opportunities at galas, fundraisers, etc. Being the executive director can be hectic because something is always going on.
 It’s so important to stay organized when working for even a small organization like ours!
-We have three other Board members besides me, so it’s important that we are all on the same page during projects.
+We have three other Board members besides me, so it’s crucial that we are all on the same page during projects.
 Of course, since the majority of my job requires me to be in the office, being organized makes it much easier to keep track of what I am doing and how long each task will take; otherwise, I’d never leave work!

 What I do on a daily basis